1,116 out of 12,104 oxygen beds in Delhi hospitals occupied | Health

 - India

-A total of 1,116 COVID-19 oxygen beds out of 12,104 are occupied in the Delhi hospitals, while 72 ICU beds with ventilators have patients, with city Health Minister Satyendar Jain saying the numbers do not mean that the patients require oxygen or ventilator support.
+A total of 1,142 COVID-19 oxygen beds out of 12,156 beds are occupied in Delhi hospitals, while 71 ICU beds with ventilators have patients, with hospitals saying that a majority of hospitalised patients are those with comorbidities and elderly.

 ''One of the ventilator patients has brain tuberculosis, one has cancer and both are aged.
 Bed occupancy is more due to people who have comorbid conditions along with Covid,'' he said.

-The hospital currently has 35 patients who are suspected to have contracted the Omicron variant of the virus.
-Their reports are awaited, while 150 patients infected with the variant of concern have been discharged from the hospital since December 1.
+The hospital at present has 35 patients who are suspected to have contracted the Omicron variant of the virus.
+Their genome sequencing reports are awaited, while 150 patients infected with the variant of concern have been discharged from the hospital since December 1.

-He also said of the 750 beds in the LNJP hospital, 500 are oxygen beds.
+He also said of the 750 beds in LNJP hospital, 500 are oxygen beds.

 ''If there are patients on such beds, it does not mean they require oxygen.
 Similarly, if a patient is on a ventilator bed, it does not mean he requires ventilator support,'' the health minister added.